PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 In contrast to their presentation of Diffie-Hellman key exchange, they only provided the general contours of how asymmetric cryptographic schemes could plausibly be constructed.
 They did not offer any one-way function that could specifically fulfill the conditions needed for reasonable security in such schemes.

-A practical implementation of an asymmetric scheme was, however, found a year later by three different academic cryptographers and mathematicians: Ronald Rivest, Adi Shamir, and Leonard Adleman.<sup>[3](#footnote3)</sup> The cryptosystem they introduced became known as the **RSA cryptosystem** (after their last names).
+A practical implementation of an asymmetric scheme was, however, found a year later by three different academic cryptographers and mathematicians: Ronald Rivest, Adi Shamir, and Leonard Adleman.
+[3] The cryptosystem they introduced became known as the **RSA cryptosystem** (after their last names).

 The trapdoor functions used in asymmetric cryptography (and Diffie Helmann key exchange) are all related to two main **computationally hard problems**: prime factorization and the calculation of discrete logarithms.